Hong Kong Economic Times

+The Hong Kong Economic Times at HK Book Fair 2016.

 The Hong Kong Economic Times (abbreviated as the HKET) is a financial daily newspaper in Hong Kong.
 It was founded by Lawrence S P Fung (馮紹波; chairman), Perry Mak (managing director), Arthur Shek Kang-chuen (石鏡泉; executive director) and others.
 It started with a investment in 1988.

 The newspaper is published by Hong Kong Economic Times Holdings Limited.
 It has been listed on the main board of the Stock Exchange of Hong Kong since 3 August 2005.

 Controversies

 Founder's suspected involvement in Yuen Long station riot

 On 20 July 2019, at the pro-Beijing "Safeguard HK" event, HKET founder Arthur Chuen publicly called pro-Beijing supporters to purchase canes and PVC pipes to punish those who opposed the 2019 Hong Kong extradition bill.
 The very next day, a mob with suspected ties to triads used canes and metal pipes launched an indiscriminate attack which injured 45 people at Yuen Long station.
 The public suspected that Chuen's comments might have incited the pro-Beijing camp to launch this riot.
 On 22 July 2019, over 100 HKET reporters published a joint statement expressing shock and deep regret towards Chuen's comments and requested him to withdraw his statement.
 HKET announced that Chuen's comments were his personal opinion and did not represent the newspaper's position.
 In the evening of the same day, Chuen apologized and withdrew his comment.
 The next day, Chuen announced to the HKET board of directors that he resigned as executive director and deputy president of the newspaper effective immediately, but that he would continue to serve as a financial columnist.